Solus Deus: History

 Solus Deus started in 2012 with vocalist Jey Collins and guitarist Wayne Miller.
 The members recruited Miller's former Bleed the Sky bandmate, drummer Austin D'Amond; their friend, bassist Tony Aiello; and guitarist Rocky Gray.
 The band released their debut EP soon after forming.

-In late 2013, the band released their sophomore EP, The Bloodtrail. which received positive reviews.
+In late 2013, the band released their sophomore EP, The Bloodtrail.

 In 2016, the band announced they had signed to Dave Ellefson's EMP Label Group and were releasing a new EP.
 Shortly after signing, bassist Tony Aiello left the band for personal reasons.
 He was replaced by Kevin Garcia.
 The band soon released a single titled "Immovable" and announced the name for the EP, The Plague.
 It also featured guest vocalist Darryl McDaniels, from rap group Run DMC, on a track entitled "Anacrime."
 The band stated in an interview that there would be a full-length album in 2017.
 The EP was released on February 17, 2017.
-Shortly after vocalist Jey Collins parted ways with Solus Deus due to personal reasons.
+Shortly after, vocalist Jey Collins parted ways with Solus Deus for personal reasons.
 Remaining members Wayne Miller, Kevin Garcia and Austin D’Amond decided to recruit vocalist Noah Robinson and reform the band Bleed The Sky.
-D'Amond also currently plays with DevilDriver, with Gray continuing his bands and projects including Living Sacrifice and Soul Embraced.
+D'Amond also currently plays with Chimaira, with Gray continuing his bands and projects including Living Sacrifice and Soul Embraced.